St. Mary's Orthodox Church, Kottayam: Metropolitans from Kottayam Cheriapally

-Being consecrated as Metropolitan on August 24, 1966, Mar Theophilos served Angamaly and Bombay dioceses.
+Being consecrated as Metropolitan on 24 August 1966, Mar Theophilos served the Angamaly and Bombay dioceses.
 He was the Principal of the Orthodox Theological Seminary, Kottayam (Old Seminary) and was the architect of the revamped Seminary.
 Mar Theophilos' 30 years term as the President of the Mar Gregorios Orthodox Christian Students Movement (MGOCSM) is known as the Golden Period of the organisation.

 Mar Theophilos was known as the Ambassador of the Malankara Orthodox Church during his lifetime.
-He was the founder member of the World Christian Council (WCC).
+He was the founder member of the World Council of Churches(WCC).
 He worked as Secretary of Faith and Order division and central committee member of the WCC.
 Mar Theophilos was highly honoured by Eastern Orthodox churches.
-He was the only one special invitee to attend the selection of Peeman Patriarch of Russian Orthodox Church.
-He was given a grand honor when he was invited to attend the Republic day parade of Romania as chief guest along with Romanian President and Romanian Patriarch.
-Mar Theophilos died on September 28, 1997, and was entombed in Thrikunnath Seminary, Aluva in Kerala.
+He was the only one special invitee to attend the consecration of Pimen I, Patriarch of Moscow and All Russia.
+He was given a grand honour when he was invited to attend the Republic Day parade of Romania as chief guest along with the President of Romania and the Patriarch of Romania.
+Mar Theophilos died on 28 September 1997, and was entombed in Thrikunnath Seminary, Aluva in Kerala.

-Yuhanon Mar Athanasios also known as Abo Yuhanon was born on March 21, 1928, in Chakkalaparampil family, Puthenangadi, Kottayam and was called as Mani (C.V.
+Yuhanon Mar Athanasios, also known as Abo Yuhanon was born on 21 March 1928 in the Chackalaparampil family, Puthenangadi, Kottayam and was named as Mani (C.V.
 Mani).
-He completed his studies at CMS school Chalukunnu, Kottayam and CMS college, Kottayam.
-After his academic education, he worked as a tutor in St: Thomas College, Pala.
-Later he resigned the job and there after joined Bethany Asram at Perunad, Ranni on May 21, 1953.
-He was ordained as Deacon on June 15, 1956, by Baselius Geevarghese II and on the very next day Geevarghese himself ordained Dn.
+He completed his studies at CMS School Chalukunnu, Kottayam and CMS college, Kottayam.
+After his academic education, he worked as a tutor in St.Thomas College, Pala.
+Later he resigned the job and there after joined the Bethany Asram at Perunad, Ranni on 21 May 1953.
+He was ordained as Deacon on 15 June 1956 by Baselios Geevarghese II, then Catholicos of the East and Malankara Metropolitan and on the very next day Geevarghese II himself ordained Dn.
 Yuhanon as Fr.
 Yuhanon at Orthodox Theological Seminary Kottayam.
-He later served as superior of Bethany Asram.
-He was known as a great retreat father of his times.
-Baselios Marthoma Mathews 1 Catholicos consecrated him as Youhanon Mar Athanasios at Pazhanji Church on May 15, 1978, along with four others.
-Mar Athanasios was the youngest of all the bishops at that time.
-He became the assistant Metropolitan of Kottayam diocese.
-Mar Athanasios entered his eternal abode on October 12, 1980, and was laid to rest at Bethany Asram.
+He later served as the superior of Bethany Asram.
+He was known as a great retreat father of his time.
+Baselios Marthoma Mathews I, Catholicos of the East consecrated him as Yuhanon Mar Athanasios at Pazhanji Church on 15 May 1978, along with four others.
+Mar Athanasios was the youngest of all the bishops at the time.
+He became the assistant Metropolitan of Kottayam Diocese.
+Mar Athanasios entered his eternal abode on 12 October 1980, and was laid to rest at Bethany Asram.